Mona is a personal development and science of happiness writer; and a columnist on home safety for Enrich Magazine. She's also a life coach.

-This book has been described by CNN Philippines as "A riveting read for the politically childish who are always so captivated by tendencies for authoritarian rule".
-It follows Duterte's political career and you will find this to be a fast read, because it is very short.
+The Rise of Duterte: A Populist Revolt against Elite Democracy has been described by CNN Philippines as "A riveting read for the politically childish who are always so captivated by tendencies for authoritarian rule".
+It follows Duterte's political career, and you will find this to be a fast read because it is very short.

 ANC The Rundown:DILG Begins Probe into Davao Punching Incident 1/3, ANC Alerts, Uploaded on Jul 8, 2011

 3:11 Sara Duterte points and orders her men to get the sheriff.
 3:16 Sheriff is forcibly being brought to Duterte.
 3:24 Punching happens.

 1:10 – 1:28 – Barilin kita.